jamesknelson/retil/README.md

 ## License

-MIT License, Copyright &copy; 2020 James K. Nelson
+Copyright &copy; 2020 - 2021 James K. Nelson.

+Contents of the `/packages` directory – excluding the contents of documentation and examples including but not limited to `/docs` and `/examples` subdirectories – are licensed under the MIT License.

+Documentation, examples and website contents are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License.](https://creativecommons.org/licenses/by-nc/4.0/).